Relevant change points in high dimensional time series: Asymptotic properties

 which are the observations before and after the (unknown) change point $\floor{nt_h}$, respectively.
 Since these points are usually unknown, we need to estimate them and for this purpose we propose the common estimator

 The following Lemma shows that these estimators are uniformly consistent with respect to all components, where a change point exists.
-Its proof follows by an adaption of Corollary 3.1 in \cite{jirak:2015}, and is therefore omitted.
+The proof can be obtained by employing Theorem 3.1 in \cite{jirak:2015} and is given in Section \ref{proofsec23} of the appendix. \begin{lemma} Let